Vani-Nigam07/Battery_DS/README.md

 ### Visualisation
- The exploratory data analysis (EDA) and insights derived from battery performance data [ElasticNetCV.ipynb ](ElasticNetCV.ipynb)
+ The exploratory data analysis (EDA) and insights derived from battery performance data are present in [ElasticNetCV.ipynb ](ElasticNetCV.ipynb)